hynek/build-and-inspect-python-package/README.md

 ### Outputs

-- `dist`: the location with the built packages.
+- `dist`: The location with the built packages.

-  See, for example, how [*argon2-cffi-bindings*](https://github.com/hynek/argon2-cffi-bindings/blob/daff9ceb693312ab8257c60db4cd1c13cd866a35/.github/workflows/ci.yml#L83-L97) uses this feature to check the built wheels don't break a package that depends on it.
+  See, for example, how [*argon2-cffi-bindings*](https://github.com/hynek/argon2-cffi-bindings/blob/daff9ceb693312ab8257c60db4cd1c13cd866a35/.github/workflows/ci.yml#L83-L97) uses this feature to check the built wheels don’t break a package that depends on it.

+- `supported_python_classifiers_json_array`: A JSON array of Python versions that are supported by the package as defined by the trove classifiers in the package metadata (for example, `Programming Language :: Python :: 3.12`).

+  You can assign this to a matrix strategy key in your CI job (for example, `strategy.matrix.python-version`) to test against multiple Python versions without duplicating the information.
+  Since GitHub Actions only allows for strings as variables, you have to parse it with `fromJSON` in your workflow.

+  If all this sounds confusing: Check out our [supported Pythons CI workflow] for a realistic example.

+- `supported_python_classifiers_json_job_matrix_value`: Same as `supported_python_classifiers_json_array`, but it’s a mapping with the JSON array bound to the `python-version` key.

+  This is useful if you only want to define a matrix based on Python versions, because then you can just assign this to `strategy.matrix`.

 ### Artifacts

-After a successful run, you'll find multiple artifacts in the run's Summary view:
+After a successful run, you’ll find the following artifacts in the run’s Summary view:

 - **Packages**: The built packages.
   Perfect for [automated PyPI upload workflows][automated]!
-- **Package Metadata**: the extracted packaging metadata (*hint*: it's formatted as an email).
+- **Package Metadata**: the extracted packaging metadata (*hint*: it’s formatted as an email).
-- **PyPI README**: the extracted PyPI README, exactly how it would be used by PyPI as your project's landing page.
+- **PyPI README**: the extracted PyPI README, exactly how it would be used by PyPI as your project’s landing page.
-  [PEP 621](https://peps.python.org/pep-0621/) calls it `readme`, in classic *setuptools* it's `long_description`.
+  [PEP 621](https://peps.python.org/pep-0621/) calls it `readme`, in classic *setuptools* it’s `long_description`.

 ### Examples

 [Our CI](.github/workflows/ci.yml) uses all inputs and outputs, if you want to see them in action.

+Our [supported Pythons CI workflow] demonstrates how to use `supported_python_classifiers_json_array` to set up a matrix of Python versions for your CI jobs without duplicating the information with your packaging metadata.

 ## License